-The meeting elected xxx(tbd), from xxx(tbd), as Chairman and adopted the agenda as presented in Document TDAG21/CM/1-E.
+The meeting elected His Excellency Mr Petr Ocko, Deputy Minister for Industry and Trade of the Czech Republic, as Chairman and adopted the agenda as presented in Document TDAG21/CM/1-E.

 The outcome of each RPM followed the same structure is detailed by region, in the chronological order in which the meetings took place.